 Active participation means asking questions about a disorder, treatment, or other aspects of care.
 It also includes learning how to prevent disorders and taking the appropriate steps to do so.

 For people who have a disorder, active participation often involves following a healthy lifestyle.
 For example, people with high blood pressure can follow a heart-healthy diet and exercise regularly.
-People can also monitor their condition.
+People can also monitor their condition at home.
 For example, people with high blood pressure can check their blood pressure, and people with diabetes can measure the level of sugar in their blood.

 Keeping a copy of their medical record can help people participate in their health care.
 They can often obtain a copy from their primary care practitioner.
 A copy of the medical record is useful as a reference for information about disorders present, drugs being taken, treatments and tests done, and payments made.
 This information can also help people explain a problem to a health care practitioner.
 File boxes, binders, computer software, and Internet programs have been designed for this purpose.
+Additionally, many doctors' offices provide secure, online portals that people can access to view their laboratory results, prescription information, and summaries of office visits.
 When more than one practitioner is involved, people can keep their own records of their care, including the type and date of examinations and procedures and a list of their diagnoses.
 At a minimum, people should keep a record of all drugs (prescription and nonprescription) they are currently taking, plus the doses and the reason they are taking the drug.
 They should bring this record with them each time they visit a doctor.